 If you want to spend more time in Cusco, check out this awesome post on all the things you can do in and around Cusco.

 Day 3 – Sacred Valley Day Trip From Cusco

 Morning: Get picked up at 8:30am to go on the all day Sacred Valley Day Trip.
 We used SAS as our tour operator and visited several ancient and sacred Inca archaeological sites such as Pisac and Ollantaytambo.
 We also stopped by the village of Chincheros on the way back to Cusco.
 To read more about the trip, check out this post.

-If there is only one day trip you can do, this should be the one.
+If there is only one Cusco tour you can do, this should be the one.
+The Sacred Valley is the heard of Inca Empire.
+It’s a large area with fertile lands and Spanish colonial towns.
 It shows you a lot of history of the Inca people and the views are just impressive along the way.
 It’s also at a lower altitude so it definitely helps you to acclimate.
 Actually a lot of people come to the Sacred Valley (namely Ollantaytambo) directly after they land in Cusco to acclimate.